 That’s where Materials Science and Engineering Assistant Professor Mahshid Ahmadi comes into play.
-Ahmadi’s research involves designing what are known as organic inorganic halide perovskites (OIHP)—a general term for a class of materials that can be made from combining several different metallic element such as lead and tin, organic molecules, and halides to form a perovskite structure.
+Ahmadi’s research involves designing what are known as organic inorganic halide perovskites (OIHP)—a general term for a class of materials that can be made from combining several different metallic elements such as lead and tin, organic molecules, and halides to form a perovskite structure.

 OIHPs are cost-effective due to their solution processability and ease of fabrication; however, other problems exist that must be overcome prior to their widespread adaptation.

 “Current OIHPs lack needed stability when used in normal, standard operations,” Ahmadi said.
 “What I hope to achieve is to study the origin of the instability and how to mitigate it, look at what their chemistry and electrochemistry looks like when they are under operational conditions such as sunlight, and use what we learn from that to better design the next generation of stable OIHPs.”